 Image created by author

 If your chosen influencer seems cagey about sharing their analytics with you, don't assume that they have malicious intent.
-They may just have a preferred way to track specific campaigns.
+They may simply prefer a specific way to track campaigns.

-For example, many influencers like to use affiliate links because they're a very easy way to track things like web traffic and conversions, and they can be directly, unequivocally attributed to the influencer themselves.
+For example, many influencers use affiliate links because they're a straightforward way to track web traffic and conversions, and they can be directly and unequivocally attributed to the influencer.

-We'll go into some of these more specific ways of directly tracking influencer-related conversions in a moment.
-But for now, remember to discuss tracking and metric measurement carefully with your chosen influencers, and work with them to come up with a tracking solution that works for all parties.
+We'll go into more specific ways to directly track influencer-related conversions in a moment.
+For now, carefully discuss tracking and metrics with your chosen influencers, and work with them to develop a solution that works for all parties.

 3. Use trackable tools, like trackable links and influencer-specific discount codes

-There are plenty of ways to attribute conversions directly to a particular influencer, page, or campaign.
+There are many ways to attribute conversions directly to a specific influencer, page, or campaign.

-Enabling tracking pixels is one way, but with increased uptake in anti-tracking measures across the internet, these aren’t as reliable as they used to be.
+Enabling tracking pixels is one approach, but with increased adoption of anti-tracking measures across the internet, they aren’t as reliable as they once were.

-Instead, try giving your influencers specific links which will attribute any resultant traffic straight back to the influencer.
-Or, customized promo codes which will log the influencer as the source of each conversion that uses that code.
+Instead, give your influencers specific links that will attribute any resulting traffic directly to them.
+Or, customized promo codes that will log the influencer as the source of each conversion that uses that code.

 Here is an example of an influencer using a code.

-Customers are encouraged to use the code by the promise of a discount, and the brand is able to use the code to directly track and properly attribute conversions to the influencer.
+Customers are encouraged to use the code in exchange for a discount, and the brand can use the code to directly track and attribute conversions to the influencer.

 Codes are useful for platforms like Instagram, which make it harder to embed obvious links in posts.
 On platforms like Facebook, trackable links are more popular.
 Here's an example: